Corporate Immigration Solutions

 - The RSMS visa is only available to certain transitional 457 and 482 visa holders.
 It is a permanent employer-sponsored pathway for applicants in regional Australia.

 - Temporary Work (Short Stay Specialist) Subclass 400 Visas

-- For people undertaking highly specialised work or they are working in Australia's interest
+- For people undertaking short-term, non-ongoing, highly specialised work.

 - Temporary Activity Subclass 408 Visas

 - For people coming to Australia as an invited participant, on exchange with an Australian business, for sporting activities, as a religious worker, a Domestic worker, to work in the entertainment industry, for research activities with an Australian educational institution, or as part of a special program